nickloman/nanopore-basecalling-scripts/README.md

 Don't use that flag if you want to keep a local copy- but try to move the files out somewhere else from time to time or the directory will get very full and you will get a mix of files from different runs as you put more runs on which gets hard to manage!

+### Alternative sync methods

+An alternative approach suggested by Mick Watson is to copy to a remote server via a network share (e.g. a SAMBA share) and use Robocopy.exe on Windows.